ContainerSolutions/helm-monitor/README.md

 $ helm monitor elasticsearch peeking-bunny ./query.json
 ```

-You can connect to a given ElasticSearch instance, by default it will connect to
+You can connect to a given Elasticsearch instance, by default it will connect to
 *http://localhost:9200*.

 ```bash